 - Anything that could harm patients or others.

 - Anything that violates the hospital's infection control requirements, such as pets and non-commercially packaged foods and beverages

 - Anything that's illegal

-“Prohibited item" means an item that could be possibly used to hurt someone.
-Prohibited items vary by program and could include things like:
+“Prohibited item" means an item that could possibly be used to hurt someone.
+Prohibited items include, but are not limited to things like:

 - Aerosol spray cans